 - Azure Media Services offers cloud-based video playing, indexing, transcoding, and content protection services.

 Microsoft, in coordination with hardware vendors such as Lenovo, Dell EMC, HP Enterprise, and Huawei, offers the Azure Stack appliance for use in hybrid cloud deployments.
 The Azure Stack appliance allows organizations to run Azure applications from the public Azure cloud while leveraging data hosted on-premise, as well as running the same services from the public Azure cloud on the Azure Stack platform.
-Azure Stack is scheduled to ship in September 2017.

 - Microsoft Azure Cosmos DB: The smart person's guide (TechRepublic)